Idi Amin: War with Tanzania and deposition

 In January 1977 Amin appointed General Mustafa Adrisi Vice President of Uganda.
 That year, a split in the Uganda Army developed between supporters of Amin and soldiers loyal to Adrisi, who held significant power in the government and wanted to purge foreigners, particularly Sudanese, from the military.
 The growing dissatisfaction in the Uganda Army was reflected by frequent coup attempts; Amin was even wounded during one of them, namely Operation Mafuta Mingi in June 1977.
 By 1978, the number of Amin's supporters and close associates had shrunk significantly, and he faced increasing dissent from the populace within Uganda as the economy and infrastructure collapsed as a result of the years of neglect and abuse.
 After the killings of Bishop Luwum and ministers Oryema and Oboth Ofumbi in 1977, several of Amin's ministers defected or fled into exile.
 In early 1978, Adrisi was severely injured in a car accident and flown to Cairo for treatment.
 While he was there, Amin stripped him of his positions as Minister of Defense and Minister of Home Affairs and denounced him for retiring senior prison officials without his knowledge.
 Amin then proceeded to purge several high-ranking officials from his government and took personal control of several ministerial portfolios.
 The shakeup caused political unrest and especially angered Adrisi's followers, who believed that the car accident was a failed assassination attempt.

 In November 1978, troops loyal to Adrisi mutinied.
 Amin sent troops against the mutineers, some of whom had fled across the Tanzanian border.
 Fighting consequently broke out along that border, and the Uganda Army invaded Tanzanian territory under unclear circumstances.
 According to several experts and politicians, Amin directly ordered the invasion in an attempt to distract the Ugandan military and public from the crisis at home.
 Other accounts suggest, however, that Amin had lost control of parts of the Uganda Army, so Amin's sanction for the invasion was a post-facto action to save face regarding troops who had acted without his orders.
 In any case, Amin accused Tanzanian President Julius Nyerere of initiating the war against Uganda after the hostilities had erupted, and proclaimed the annexation of a section of Kagera when the Ugandan invasion initially proved to be successful.
-However, as Tanzania began to prepare a counter-offensive, Amin reportedly realized his precarious situation, and attempted to defuse the conflict without losing face.
+However, as Tanzania began to prepare a counter-offensive, Amin reportedly realised his precarious situation, and attempted to defuse the conflict without losing face.
 The Ugandan President publicly suggested that he and Nyerere participate in a boxing match which, in lieu of military action, would determine the outcome of the conflict.
 (Note: Amin also proposed that Muhammad Ali could act as referee.
 Researcher Alicia C. Decker reasoned that the suggestion of a boxing match was supposed to "bolster [Amin's] masculinity" and thereby showcase that he remained a strong leader in the face of mounting opposition to his regime.
 Accordingly, the proposal was mostly directed toward a Ugandan audience, and part of Amin's "performative" ruling style.)
 Nyerere ignored the message.